PM’s ‘maths to 18’ plan must tackle ‘chronic’ teacher shortages, say experts

 The Prime Minister will lay out his priorities for the year ahead in a speech on Wednesday afternoon, which will include a new mission to combat high rates of innumeracy in England.

-Mr Sunak, who is expected to commit to starting the work in this Parliament and finish it in the next week, will say he sees “no reason” why “we cannot rival the best education systems in the world”.
+Mr Sunak, who is expected to commit to starting the work in this Parliament and finishing it in the next, will say he sees “no reason” why “we cannot rival the best education systems in the world”.

 Education experts welcomed the move but also reacted to the plans with caution, saying “already-chronic” maths teacher shortages must be tackled.